aftershavetf2/TF2Monitor/README.md

 First column in the table is:

+- Red box is Steam bans.
+Hover this box or the player for specifics.
 - White box is you(settings file, self_steamid64)
 - Green box is for accounts newer than one year
 - Team colored box